-During the year ended 30 June 2017, the discretionary bonus is determined by the remuneration committee with reference to the Group's operating results, individual performance and comparable market statistics.
+During the year ended 30 June 2017, the discretionary bonus was determined by the remuneration committee with reference to the Group's operating results, individual performance and comparable market statistics.

-13. FIVE HIGHEST PAID EMPLOYEES' REMUNERATION
+14. FIVE HIGHEST PAID EMPLOYEES' REMUNERATION

-The five highest paid employees during the year ended 30 June 2017 included two (2016: two) directors of the Company and the chief executive.
-Details of whose remuneration are set out in note 12 above.
-The remuneration of the remaining three (2016: three) highest paid employees is set out below:
+The five highest paid employees during the year ended 30 June 2018 included two (2017: two) directors of the Company and the chief executive.
+Details of whose remuneration are set out in note 13 above.
+The remuneration of the remaining three (2017: three) highest paid employees is set out below: